Nick's Piping Archive Home

 Identification of the other piper is uncertain.
 Some maintain that it is likely Tom Ennis (1889-1931) of Chicago, who would have been about 15 years old in 1904.
 Ennis' father played pipes.
 Tom Ennis had a reasonably successful career as a piper and professional musician.
 I suppose the theory is that the photo commemorates a visit to St. Louis by Ennis.

 Another more plausible candidate is Edward Harrison.
 Edward, William and Simon Harrison, brothers from Dublin, performed at the St. Louis World's Fair, 1904.
 All three were described as pipers and dancers.
 Edward, the eldest of the three, was perhaps 16 at the time.
 An Edward Harrison placed in piping competitions in Dublin, 1903 and 1906.
-I have found no good evidence that the other brothers were pipers.
+William was a piper, but I have seen no evidence to indicate Simon was a piper.

 S. S. Etruria passenger list